db0326/dhanielbolosan.github.io/essays/ui-frameworks.md

 I recently began my journey in learning web development, and like most people, I started with the basics: HTML and CSS.
 At first, it felt like I was constructing a website with building blocks.
 I could use headings, paragraphs, and images to format my website with HTML.
 Then I could use CSS to add in a little bit of color and styling to my website.

-However, as I progressed, I realized that if I wanted to create more complex webistes, the basics might just not be enough.
+However, as I progressed, I realized that if I wanted to create more complex websites, the basics might just not be enough.
 Yeah, I could create a simple website, but it lacked responsive designs and interactive features making it feel a bit lackluster.
 For example, the first website I created was a one-page site that discussed the history of browser.

 <p align="center">
   <img src="../img/ui-frameworks/website-history-of-browsers.png" width="750px">